tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Sep 01 2007

-Rigoberto Terry (a 53-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Rigoberto Terry (a 53-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Rigoberto Terry thought about medidating, but decided that he can handle this situation on his own and did not need to medidate just yet.
 As Rigoberto Terry entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Rigoberto Terry used philosophy and reason to make the claim that the universe is controlled by a magical force called 'Karma'.
 Rigoberto Terry argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.